15 Surprising Staircase Accident Statistics (2023 Update)

 (PUBMED)

-Seniors who suffer from a staircase fall will more likely have rib fractures and lower extremity fractures.
+Seniors involved in a staircase fall are more likely to have rib and lower extremity fractures.
 As we age, our bone structure becomes more delicate and is more prone to injuries than younger people.
-That’s why older patients might easily fracture their ribs, hips, or even legs.
+That’s why older patients might easily fracture their ribs, hips, or legs.

 Staircase Accidents Prevention